Storm death toll rises as wind, rain batters northern Europe

 Winds topping 100 kph struck the north and northwest of the country felling trees, whipping up seas and cutting power supplies to around 75,000 homes, according to the ERDF electricity distribution company.

-Homes and businesses were counting the cost of the damage as a British Met Office spokeswoman said the worst of the storm in Britain had passed by late morning as it headed east.
+Homes and businesses were counting the cost of the damage as a British Met Office spokeswoman said the worst of the storm in Britain had passed by late morning as it headed eastward.

 The Association of British Insurers said it was too early to give figures on the insured loss.
-The 1987 storm caused 2.2 billion pounds of damage in today's terms (1 billion in 1987 money).
+A storm in Britain in 1987 storm caused 2.2 billion pounds of damage in today's terms (1 billion in 1987 money).
 The last comparable storm to Monday's was in 2002, a Met Office spokesman said.

-"So far it is not as bad as '87," said Philip Moore, group finance director at LV, which insures more than 500,000 British homes.
+"The issue for us will be flooding more than the wind," Philip Moore, group finance director at LV, which insures more than 500,000 British homes, said.
+"So far it is not as bad as '87."

-Gusts - in places above the 33 meters per second classified as hurricane force - battered Scandinavia from mid-afternoon, closing the bridge between Sweden and Denmark and paralyzing road and rail transport.
+Gusts - in places above the 33 meters per second classified as hurricane force - battered Scandinavia from mid-afternoon, closing the bridge between Sweden and Denmark and paralysing road and rail transport.

 A Danish man was killed in Gilleleje, north of the capital Copenhagen, by a collapsing wall and a woman was injured when she was trapped under a fallen roof in the province of Jutland.